The benefits of baby swimming16/12/2015 Parents

 Benefits of Baby Swimming

 - Swimming is one of the best loved family activities.
 It is the largest participation sport in the UK and many children say it is their favourite family pastime.
-So, one of the benefits of baby swimming is starts building water confidence early.
+So, one of the benefits of baby swimming is that it starts building water confidence early.

 - Swimming helps to improve coordination and balance.
 Because much of your baby’s body is supported by water, the main focus for them is on maintaining balance.
 On the whole, babies who swim have a much better balance out of the pool.